10 Day Cape Town, Winelands & Ultimate Tswalu Safari

 • La Colombe at Silvermist (www.lacolombe.co.za)

-Stylish & Hip:
+Stylish & Hippe Restaurants:

 • Willoughby & Co (Sushi, www.willoughbyandco.co.za)

-• TANG (Japanese, www.tanghospitality.com)
+• TANG (Japanese, (www.tanghospitality.com)

 • Dorp Hotel Restaurant (www.dorp.co.za)

-• Grand Africa Café & Beach (Beach Bar, www.grandafrica.com)
+• Grand Africa Café & Beach (Beach-Bar, www.grandafrica.com)

 • Bilboa (www.bilboa.co.za)

-• Belly of the Beast (www.bellyofthebeast.co.za)
+• Belly of the beast (www.bellyofthebeast.co.za)

 • The Strangers Club (Breakfast, www.thestrangersclub.co.za)